signadot/examples/instrumentation/opentelemetry/java-spring-boot/README.md

 This is a minimal example of adding OpenTelemetry auto-instrumentation to a Spring Boot app.
-In contrast to the examples in the official [OpenTelemetry docs](https://opentelemetry.io/docs/instrumentation/java/examples/), we skip over all the distributed tracing aspects since the only thing that matters for Signadot Workspaces is context propagation.
+In contrast to the examples in the official [OpenTelemetry docs](https://opentelemetry.io/docs/instrumentation/java/examples/), we skip over all the distributed tracing aspects since the only thing that matters for Signadot Sandboxes is context propagation.

 The directories `apiserver` and `backend` contain simple Hello World style servers.